albertosei61/Pomodoro-Timer/README.md

 The script defines a function `get_seconds` to convert time strings into seconds.
 The `countdown` function manages the timer, displaying the remaining time and playing an alarm sound at the end.
 The `cycle` function orchestrates the work and rest periods according to the user's input.

+# Future Features
+So far the script uses a piano sound for the timer.
+Feature will use a music catalog to play music during duration of rest.

 ## Contributions

 Contributions are welcome!
 If you have suggestions or want to add new features, feel free to fork the repository and submit a pull request.